Austin bomb suspect Mark Anthony Conditt recorded 25-minute 'confession'

 The incident happened at around 2 a.m. local time (3 a.m.
 ET), according to NBC affiliate KXAN.

-Earlier on Wednesday, Congressman Mike McCaul, R-Texas, told KXAN that Conditt purchased some of the materials at a local Home Depot.
+Earlier on Wednesday, Rep. Mike McCaul, R-Texas, told KXAN that Conditt purchased some of the materials at a local Home Depot.

 The components included galvanized steel pipe, an explosive and several different types of shrapnel, law enforcement officials briefed on the investigation said.